ryanshiroma/baseball-audio-cheating-detection/README.md

-#  How can machine learning be used on sports broadcast audio to detect cheating?
+# Finding evidence of cheating in MLB broadcast audio

 ## Preface